 Vedic cosmology is fundamentally based on sacred sciences.
 So are other religions for that matter.
 Once you understand the true meanings of esoteric symbols, it becomes apparent that ancient civilisations had a profound understanding of the human psyche, biology, physiology and, arguably, quantum physics.

-The 14 Lokas of Hindu mythology, for example, explain states of mind.
+The 14 Lokas in Hindu mythology, for example, explain states of mind.
 The seven upper worlds describe states of mind when you are balanced, happy and in perfect harmony – or near-perfect harmony – with your environment.

 In contrast, the seven lower worlds describe states of disharmony.
 The Lokas are essentially the yin-yang of your chakras – the duality of positive (good) and negative (bad) energies.